William Richard King

-William Richard King, the thirty-sixth President of The Institute of Management Sciences (TIMS), is a retired American university professor who studied and researched management science and information systems at the University of Pittsburgh in Pennsylvania.
-He was the Founding President of the Association for Information Systems, co-founder of the International Conference on Information Systems, and the founder of the America's Conference on Information Systems.
+William Richard King (December 24, 1938 – July 23, 2026) was an American university professor who studied and researched management science and information systems at the University of Pittsburgh in Pennsylvania.
+He was the Founding President of the Association for Information Systems, co-founder of the International Conference on Information Systems, the founder of the America's Conference on Information Systems, and the thirty-sixth President of The Institute of Management Sciences (TIMS).
 He has an h-index of 77 when including all of the fields in which he has published, according to Google Scholar.